 5 SOS - Shots of the group looking up.
 They are dressed for cold weather.
 Double vision.
 Agnetha's gap is closed!

 7 I Do, I Do, I Do, I Do, I Do - Benny and Bjorn play saxophones.
-The ladies have glossy sex appeal.
+The ladies have a glossy sex appeal.

 8 Bang-A-Boomerang - Comic book effect!
 The impact of lovers coming together is compared to the wallop of super heroes.
 It is obvious that the 4 enjoyed each other's company.